top of page

 There are two types of rowing: Sweep and Sculling.

-In Sweep, the predominant variety at FHC, each rower holds one oar, which alternates from their seats out each side of the boat.
-Rowers are therefore at times referred to by their side: Port (LHS) or Starboard (RHS).
+• In Sweep, the predominant variety in high school competition, each rower holds one oar, which alternates from their seats out each side of the boat.
+Rowers are therefore at times referred to by their side: Port or Starboard.
+Most rowers all begin in a sweep boat.

-Sculling is done with two smaller oars in smaller boats: 1x (single) and 2x (double).
+• Sculling is done with two smaller oars in smaller boats with one, two, or four rowers.
 Sculling is offered for more experienced rowers and encouraged during summer months on more of a recreational basis.

 FHC Rowing classifications for both Men and Women’s teams are as follows: